martinkrulltott/home-assistant-config/README.md

   - Adjustable low temperature warning
   - Notifications and warnings
   - Play Spotify songs/playlists on Chromecast without going through a device
+  - MQTT integration for communication with non-Zigbee devices